arr-ai/arrai/docs/slicing.md

 You can also define a `stepSize` that is used to define the increment of the numbers from the lower bound to the upper bound. `stepSize` defaults to `1` when it is not defined.

-Lower bounds may be negative and upper bounds may be larger than the set size.
-In such cases, the index will wraparound.
-Refer to the example below.

 ## Usages

-Only certain types of sets can be used with the slicing expression.
+Only certain types of sets can be sliced.
 These sets are:

 1. `Array`
 2. `String`